MinyanLi/CS50P/README.md

 I would like to share the solution of the problem sets I have done.
 They are not the best solutions.
 If you have better solutions, you are more than welcome to share with me.

+Within each folder, the HTML file is the description of the problem, the .py file is my solution.

 (P.S.
 Please follow the honor code.)